kus/cs2-modded-server/README.md

 For example; if you want to add yourself as an admin, that file is located `/game/csgo/addons/counterstrikesharp/configs/admins.json`.
 So to make your tweak to it, you would copy that file to `/custom_files/addons/counterstrikesharp/configs/admins.json` and add yourself as an admin at the bottom.
 Then when the update scripts run, it will copy your custom file at `/custom_files/addons/counterstrikesharp/configs/admins.json` and overwrite the default mod file at `/game/csgo/addons/counterstrikesharp/configs/admins.json`.

 If you want to change the server name, or make any changes to any mod settings use the `/cfg/custom_MOD.cfg` as it executes at the end and can overwrite any setting.
 So if you wanted to change the server name for GunGame, you would copy `/game/csgo/cfg/custom_dm.cfg` to `/custom_files/cfg/custom_dm.cfg` and and write `hostname "shipREKT GunGame +Deathmatch +Turbo"` and any other settings you want and this file will overwrite `/game/csgo/cfg/custom_dm.cfg` each time the `gcp.sh`/`install.sh`/`win.bat` script is ran, and these settings will run at the end when you load the GunGame mod.

+### Dynamically creates config files in plugin folder

+If a plugin creates a config file in the plugins folder where the dll is (i.e.: `/game/csgo/addons/counterstrikesharp/plugins/disabled/Advertisement/advertisement.json`) it will be deleted when the server starts as the `addons` folder is deleted to make sure old plugins are removed if I removed them.
+You need to copy this file and your changes to your `/custom_files/` folder so it merges it back in.
+You would put the example file in `/custom_files/addons/counterstrikesharp/plugins/disabled/Advertisement/advertisement.json` and every time the server starts it will merge it back in and you will have your changes.

 To generate this directory, you can run the `gcp.sh` script (if on Google Cloud), `install.sh` script on Linux once or on `win.bat` script on Windows where you extracted the mod zip and this is where you would put your custom modifications.